-Tamil Nadu moves Supreme Court challenging constitutional validity of NEET
+Tamil Nadu goes to Supreme Court saying NEET is unconstitutional

 The National Eligibility cum Entrance Examination is a requisite for admission to undergraduate medical courses in India.